FarahHossam10/AI2-Project-2024/README.md

 - Precision, Recall, F1-Score: Additional metrics to evaluate the model's performance, particularly in imbalanced datasets.

 **Evaluation Results:**
-- The model achieved a highest accuracy of **88.33% using SVM.**
+- The model achieved a highest accuracy of **88.4% using KNN.**, an 86% accuracy for logistic regression, and an 84.78% for SVM.
-- A 79% F1-Score
+- An 84% F1-Score

-- The SVM model demonstrates an 11% higher accuracy compared to KNN and achieves approximately 2% better accuracy than Logistic Regression.
+### 5- Project Deplyment
+We used the **Streamlit library** to deploy our project as a web page, users can use the model by entering different pieces of information like their gender, age and chest pain type for the model to then use this information to predict their risk of heart disease.

+Deployment was done using the model built using the random forest algorithm.

+We also used the **Pickle library** to save and upload the model.

 ## Future Work:
 **- Integration with Real-Time Data:**